iddo-math/iddo-math.github.io/courses.md

 ---
 ## Courses ##
 For current course content visit the respective [HuskyCT](https://huskyct.uconn.edu/) page.

+### Course Content ###
+- This section is under construction, so some (or all) items/links may be unavailable/broken.
+I'm working on moving them here.
-I did not thoroughly review any of the following, so be aware of errors!
+- I did not thoroughly review any of the following, so be aware of errors!
 I'll be grateful for feedback.

 #### Undergraduate Probability Textbook ####
 - A nearly complete [textbook in undergraduate probability](https://iddo.uconn.edu/w/UG).
 I developed a WikiMedia-based environment to create it.